← The Library

 Three labs — OpenAI, Anthropic, and Google — now trade the lead back and forth roughly once a month.
 The machines write most of their own makers’ code, agents are creeping from demo into real work, and governments have started treating the newest models as strategic technology rather than software.

 The open questions haven’t moved: whether the ~$690 billion a year going into data centers is rational, whether entry-level jobs are eroding or just changing shape, and how dangerous these systems really are.
 This book follows all three.
-By mid-2026 the fight also turned commercial — Anthropic and OpenAI now trade claims over who leads on revenue — while Washington began drafting the first rules for how frontier models get released.
+By mid-2026 the fight also turned commercial — Anthropic and OpenAI now trade claims over who leads on revenue — while Washington began drafting the first rules for how frontier models get released — and by mid-July those rules were taking concrete shape on both sides of the Atlantic.

 Chapter 1 · July 2026